 Meet the staff of the Tolono Public Library!!!
 We hope you will visit the library and the library's web page as often as possible.
 The Tolono Library staff members are a diverse group of people who are willing to assist and help patrons utilize the library to its fullest capacity.
 If you need assistance and are not sure who to ask -- you can click on the staff member's name and e-mail them, or you may call us at 217-485-5558.
 Meet the staff...

-We accept donations by appointment with Dianne Bland or on a walk-in basis on Thursday afternoons.
+The library will accept donations Monday - Friday 9:00 am to 4:00 pm.
 The Tolono Public Library would like to thank our patrons and friends who have donated books, DVDs, video games and other items so generously over the past years!
 We are always looking to add DVD series and gently used video games to our collections, so please keep us in mind when you are "downsizing" your own collection.
-If you need further assistance with donations or would like to donate a large quantity please contact Dianne at the Tolono Library at 485-5558.
+If you need further assistance with donations or would like to donate a large quantity please contact Breana at the Tolono Library at 485-5558.

 Thank you for considering donating your used books, movies or video games to the Tolono Public Library.
 Please do not place donations in any of our drop boxes.
 If you are considering making book donations, please keep in mind the following guidelines so that the library does not waste staff time and incur disposal costs.

 Tolono Township Library was established by a referendum in November, 1968.
 This referendum passed and the library opened on July 25, 1969.
 The township approved a district library conversion referendum in November of 1986.
 It is tax-supported by Tolono, Savoy and Sadorus residents.
 A new building was officially opened on September 8, 1997, and offers many services including programming for children and adults. <more...>

 Library Card Information